 - When were you diagnosed with arrhythmia?

-- Have you had any heart complications due to arrhythmia?
+- Did you have any heart complications from arrhythmia?

 - Have you undergone any treatment for an irregular heartbeat?

-- Have you ever used a heart monitor to assess your heartbeats?
-If yes, what was the outcome?
+- Are you using a heart monitor to evaluate your heartbeats?
+What were the results?

 - Are you receiving treatment for arrhythmia?

-- Does your arrhythmia keep you awake at night or cause you to miss work?
+- Is arrhythmia keeping you awake at night or made you miss work schedule?

-- Have you ever been hospitalized or visited an emergency room for arrhythmia?
+- Have you ever visited an emergency room or been hospitalized due to arrhythmia?

 - Have you had a stroke or heart attack?